tpluscode/tpluscode.github.io/source/_posts/2014-06-15-rest-rdf-and-hypermedia.markdown

 * the client chooses state transitions from alternatives included in the representations (__Hypermedia as the engine of application state aka [HATEOAS](http://en.wikipedia.org/wiki/HATEOAS)__)

 Lastly there is the only optional constraint, which states that servers can include (small?) fragments of code for the clients to execute.
-These could be snippets in javascript&nbsp;or another scripting language, Flash components or even compiled code in Java or another language.
+These could be snippets in javascript or another scripting language, Flash components or even compiled code in Java or another language.

 ## RDF